arnested/ldddns/README.md

 ## Configuration

-You can configure where the service should look for hostnames:
+You can configure where the service should create hostnames from:

 * Environment variables (configured with `env:<VAR_NAME>`) - several
   hostnames can be separated by spaces or commas.